Thibauth/pgn/pgn.md

 space, newline, and tab characters.)
 Some tokens are self delimiting and do not require white space characters.

-A string token is a sequence of zero or more printing characters delimited by a pair of quote characters (ASCII decimal value 34, hexadecimal value 0x22).
+A string token is a sequence of zero or more printing characters delimited by a pair of quote characters `"` (ASCII decimal value 34, hexadecimal value 0x22).
 An empty string is represented by two adjacent quotes.
 (Note: an apostrophe is not a quote.)
 A quote inside a string is represented by the backslash immediately followed by a quote.
 A backslash inside a string is represented by two adjacent backslashes.
-Strings are commonly used as tag pair values (see below).
+Strings are commonly used as tag pair values (see [below](#tag)).
 Non-printing characters like newline and tab are not permitted inside of strings.
 A string token is terminated by its closing quote.
 Currently, a string is limited to a maximum of 255 characters of data.

 An integer token is a sequence of one or more decimal digit characters.
 It is a special case of the more general "symbol" token class described below.